jessepav/guided-typing/README.md

 most typing apps don't allow you to easily set up your own texts that are interesting for the student.

+Also, this app is free, runs no ads, and doesn't store cookies on your device.
+It's just something I made for my own kid that I thought might be useful.

 In the below screenshot, you see how the app shows which keys need to be pressed next, taking into account the left and right shift keys, to continue typing the active text section.